jazracherif/audacity_sdcnd/CarND-Traffic-Sign-Classifier-Project/writeup.md

 | 0.0369606 | Bicycles crossing (29) |
 | 0.00258905 | Go straight or right (36) |

-For the 4th image, Expected label is Pedestrians (27), wrong label predict with a medium probability of 0.49, none of the top 5 values predict this label
+For the 4th image, the expected label is Pedestrians (27), but the wrong label is predicted with a medium probability of 0.49, and none of the top 5 values contain this label

 ![alt text][test27-predictions]